-A blast from the past here as we’re covering Inception (2010) later this week!
+A blast from the past here as we’re covering dream jaunt Inception (2010) to mark its 10th anniversary.
 And then we went and remembered that Leonardo DiCaprio did a certain strut.

 Yeah, we’re all trendy today and commenting on a meme.
 That’s unusual for us, isn’t it?
 Oh well, don’t expect it to last.

 Whilst filming for Inception, DiCaprio was snapped by a photographer doing the above happy walk.
 And that amused a lot of people.

 He does look exceedingly jolly in that picture.
 Like he’s content with it all and rambling on his super way.

 We had a good think about why he’s possibly so happy there.
 And we came up with the following ideas: